hipiphock/Computer-Network/README.md

 # File Transfer Protocol with Multithread

-This is the FTP Protocol server & client program with multithread feature.
+This is the FTP server & client program with multithread feature.

 # Feature
 * **Multithread is now available**